Kwangyun/Kwangyun.github.io/_posts/2023-06-30-SQLI-RCE-Report.md

 | CVSS        | 8.8                                    |
 | String      | AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H    |
 | Path        | http://127.0.0.1/vulnerabilities/sqli/ |

+SQL injection is a security vulnerability that allows attackers to manipulate SQL queries executed by a web application's database.
+This vulnerability poses a significant threat to the Confidentiality, Integrity, and Availability (CIA) triad of a system, as it can result in data breaches, unauthorized data disclosure, data manipulation,  and potential system downtime.
+It may also lead to a full compromise of a system through Remote Code Execution.

 ## Proof of Concept {#section-2}